quasar1357/24_IN_P1/Java_SyntaxGuide/04_Classes.md

 - **Private**: only visible within the class; private methods = **"support methods"**
 - **Public**: also visible and accessible from other classes; public methods = **"service methods"**
 - **Protected**: The variable is accessible within the same package and by subclasses (even if they're in a different package)
-- If no visibility modifier is specified, the default is "package-private", meaning the variable is accessible within the same package.
+- If no visibility modifier is specified, the **default is "package-private"**, meaning the variable is accessible within the same package.

 ![visibility](visibility.png)